molelesipho3/SIPMOL24054_PTO2409_GroupA_Sipho-Molele_CDV05/README update.md

 #### Styling

-Customize the look and feel by editing:

 - `css/style.css` for general styling
 - `css/animations.css` for animation effects
 - `css/responsive.css` for responsive design adjustments

 The color scheme can be modified by changing the CSS variables in the `:root` section of `style.css`.

-## Browser Support

-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)
-- Edge (latest)
-- Opera (latest)

-## Credits

-- Font Awesome for icons
-- Google Fonts for typography
-- Unsplash for stock images (if used)

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Contact

-If you have any questions or suggestions, feel free to reach out at your.email@example.com.